helloSystem/docs/developer/menu.md

 * Purpose: Make Gtk applications export their menus to a global menu bar
-* Theory of operation: Gtk module that strips menus from all Gtk programs, converts to them MenuModel and send to them AppMenu (sometimes called a global menu bar). `unity-gtk-module` is used as a backend, and thus must also be installed
+* Theory of operation: Gtk module that strips menus from all Gtk programs, converts to them MenuModel and send to them AppMenu (sometimes called a global menu bar).
+It was a fork of `unity-gtk-module`, but now it is completely separate.
 * Status: active
 * Issues: Only if `GTK_MODULES=appmenu-gtk-module` is exported the menus in e.g. Audacity get shown in the global menu bar.
-Supposedly used by Firefox and Chrome.
-Upstream documentation [advises](https://github.com/rilian-la-te/vala-panel-appmenu#post-build-instructions) "Install `libdbusmenu-glib libdbusmenu-gtk3 libdbusmenu-gtk2` to get Chromium/Google Chrome to work"
+Supposedly used by Chrome.
+Upstream documentation [advises](https://github.com/rilian-la-te/vala-panel-appmenu#post-build-instructions) "Install `libdbusmenu-glib libdbusmenu-gtk3 libdbusmenu-gtk2` to get Chromium/Google Chrome to work".
+Firefox can use Global Menu only if built with Ubuntu patches.
+If not - there is no possibility to use Global Menu in Firefox.
 * Installed by package: `appmenu-gtk-module`

 ### unity-gtk-module

-Currently __not__ used in helloSystem.
-Do we need it?
+If you use `appmenu-gtk-module`, then you do not need this, because `appmenu-gtk-module` has same fuctionality.
 :::{note}
 tbd
 :::